Kim Haynie

 21. Q: What other musicians or music production professionals inspire you?

 22. A: This is always a tough one to list because I draw on so many influences.
-Music production influences come from Flood, Jimmy Iovine, Matt Wallace, Daniel Lanois and many others.
+Music production influences come from Flood, Jimmy Iovine, Joe Carroll, Daniel Lanois and many others.
 For musicians I tend to gravitate towards bands rather than solo artists.
-Tom Petty and the Heatbreakers, the Stones, Black Keys and Death Cab for Cutie.
-For newer artists, I really like The War on Drugs.
+Tom Petty and the Heatbreakers and the Stones.
+For newer artists, I really like The War on Drugs and a new act called Feel that's a straight down the middle rock act.
 Anyone that still gets people around microphones and captures the live energy of music

 23. Q: What are you working on at the moment?

-24. A: A solo jazz guitar album.
-It is being done low-fi with mono tracks and classic Bill Putnam-era tools to create that 60's Wes Montgomery sound.I have another client that is interested in doing an electric blues thing that could also be very fun.
+24. A: Last tear I did a solo jazz guitar album.
+It was done low-fi with mono tracks and classic Bill Putnam-era tools to create that 60's Wes Montgomery sound.I have another client that is interested in doing an electric blues thing that could also be very fun.
 I also have an independent artist who likes the indie thing, sort of like Wilco, Guided by Voices and Sparklehorse.
 I like a variety of projects to keep things fresh.
-I am talking to Jimmy Catlett about doing a new album in 2023 as well.
+I am currently mixing a new Jimmy Catlett album for release in 2024.

 25. Q: What questions do customers most commonly ask you?
 What's your answer?